On compact K\"ahler manifold with strongly pseudo-effective tangent bundle: Introduction

 This note separates into three independent parts.

-The first part concerns the fundamental group of a compact K\"ahler manifold with strongly psef tangent bundle.
+The first part concerns the fundamental group of a compact K\"ahler manifold with a strongly psef tangent bundle.
 In fact, we show the following result.

-\stateparagraph {\bf Theorem A.} {\it Assume that the fundamental group of any compact K\"ahler manifold with strongly psef tangent bundle has subexponential growth.
-Up to a finite \'etale cover, the Albanese map of a compact K\"ahler manifold with strongly psef tangent bundle is a submersion with rational connected very general fiber.
-Moreover, the fundamental group of a compact K\"ahler manifold with strongly psef tangent bundle is almost abelian.
-In particular, the structural result holds for a compact K\"ahler manifold $X$ such that $T_X$ is strongly psef and $-K_X$ is nef. }
+\stateparagraph {\bf Theorem A.} {\it Assume that the fundamental group of any compact K\"ahler manifold with a strongly psef tangent bundle has subexponential growth.
+Up to a finite \'etale cover, the Albanese map of a compact K\"ahler manifold with a strongly psef tangent bundle is a submersion with rational connected very general fibre.
+Moreover, the fundamental group of a compact K\"ahler manifold with a strongly psef tangent bundle is almost abelian.
+In particular, the structural result on the Albanese map and the fundamental group holds for a compact K\"ahler manifold $X$ such that $T_X$ is strongly psef and $-K_X$ is nef. }

 In other words, if one can show that the fundamental group of compact K\"ahler manifold with strongly psef tangent bundle is always not so ``big," then we have the structure theorem, which implies easily that the fundamental group is in fact almost abelian.
 In fact, since a rational connected K\"ahler manifold has a trivial fundamental group, the homotopy exact sequence shows that the fundamental group of this finite cover is abelian.
-This part can be seen as the generalization of the Main theorem of \cite{DPS94} from the nef case to the strongly psef case under the assumption of the fundamental group.
+This part can be seen as the generalisation of the Main theorem of \cite{DPS94} from the nef case to the strongly psef case under the assumption of the fundamental group.
 This kind of problem is raised for example in \cite{Mat18}, \cite{Mat21}, \cite{MW21}.